 5. Centripetal Force comes to life while you spin and swirl through the Alien Swirling Saucers attraction

-Centripetal force is experienced anytime an object moves in circular path.
+Centripetal force is experienced anytime an object moves in a circular path.
 The force acts toward the center of the circle.
 On the Alien Swirling Saucers attraction, centripetal force comes to life in two different ways.
 The first is from traveling around the circular turntables.
 The second is from swinging back and forth in the ride vehicles.
 The ride vehicle swings in a circular path too, so every time it swings, centripetal force is in action!

 4. The model for Toy Story Land was initially designed through computer modeling and rendering

 The design of the land was developed using both traditional methods and computer design.
-So, the concept drawing development, the model work that was done throughout the design development were done with computer modeling and rendering as well as traditional drawing and sketching, sculpting etc. The entire land was created in a physical three-dimensional model where Imagineers were able to “ride” the rides and see the land before ever breaking ground on the site.
-The three-dimensional model was also used to coordinate design and construction was based on it, down to every roof and conduit.
+So, the concept drawing development and the model work that was done throughout the design development were done with computer modeling and rendering as well as traditional drawing and sketching, sculpting etc. The entire land was created in a physical three-dimensional model where Imagineers were able to “ride” the rides and see the land before ever breaking ground on the site.
+The three-dimensional model was also used to coordinate design, and construction was based on it, down to every roof and conduit.